 An emergency preparedness plan prepares for and mitigates damage from catastrophic events that endanger people and collections.
 [Insert details here about the Library's current emergency preparedness plans and how that relates to the Collection].
+Refer to the Emergency Preparedness Policy.
 The Library maintains an emergency preparedness kit in collections storage in the event of an electrical failure, flood, or HVAC system malfunction.